avilabiel/node-slate/source/includes/balance.md

 Since the Sellers will receive payments or could receive money from a Payment Split, Sellers should have a balance and their statements.

 ### Get Balance
-This endpoint retrieves the balance from the Seller.

 ```javascript
 const networkToken = "9460246d-3c0e-4318-8874-5f7acca63efc";